Pig (musical project): Recent activity (2010–present)

 In 2020, PIG released a compilation album, Pain Is God, which featured some new tracks and included songs from prior tour EPs dating back to the previous year.
 The album was released digitally, and on CD and vinyl, including special edition packages with unique 3D features in the digipack or record sleeve.

 In 2022, PIG released the album The Merciless Light.
 In 2023, a remixed and remastered version of Candy titled Candy (Rewrapped) was released.

 In 2024, PIG released the album Red Room, featuring Alexis Mincolla of the band 3TEETH on the song Crumbs Chaos & Lies.
 Also in 2024, PIG released the EP Feast of Agony.

 On 30 January 2025, the music video for the song Everything off of the 1996 album Wrecked was uploaded to the PIG YouTube channel, in conjunction with the announcement that a remastered version of the album, containing all of the tracks featured on both the Japanese and U.S. versions of the album, would be released on March 7.
 This directly follows the 2023 remaster of The Swining/Red Raw & Sore and the 2024 remaster of Sinsation.

+November 14, 2025 marked the release of a remix album of tracks from 2022's The Merciless Light titled The Merciful Night.
+On February 11, 2026 Watts announced the album Hurt People Hurt set.
+The first single off the album, Tosca's Kiss, was released on March 6 and the album was released on May 22.
+Shortly thereafter, on July 31, PIG announced a new EP titled Dirt Box, releasing the single "An American Ideal of Beauty" on the same day.
+The EP, comprising four original songs and four remixes of these songs done by Cyanotic, Stabbing Westward, Combichrist, and Rabbit Junk, was released on September 4, 2026.